-GKAP: The Georgia Kindergarten Assessment Program is a hands-on developmentally appropriate assessment administered individually throughout the year in such a way that students usually do not know they are taking a test.
-Tests should be completed prior to May.
+GKIDS: The Georgia Kindergarten Inventory of Developing Skills is a year-long, performance-based assessment aligned to the state mandated content standards.
+The goal of the assessment program is to provide teachers with information about the level of instructional support needed by individual students entering kindergarten and first grade.
 COGAT: Cognitive Abilities Test is provided to assess students' abilities in reasoning and problem-solving using verbal, quantitative, and nonverbal (spatial) symbols.
-1^{st} and 4^{th} .
+1st and 4th.

-The Georgia Milestones: 3rd, 4th and 5th Grade students are tested.
+GMAS: The Georgia Milestones: 3rd, 4th and 5th Grade students are tested.